 The Department for Education – Langtree School Peformance Tables

 Students, staff and governors are celebrating yet another excellent year of GCSE results at Langtree School.
-In a year in which the new 9 – 1 GCSE specifications have been adopted in almost all subjects, results at Langtree remained consistently high even in the context of students taking the more challenging examinations, and the Class of 2018 secured exceptional results which matched the best the school has ever known.
+The Class of 2019 secured exceptional results which are the best the school has ever known.

-The 2018 cohort is the largest the school has ever taken through to the final examinations in Year 11, with 137 students in the year group.
-Overall, 77% of students achieved the Basics Measure of English and Mathematics at level 4 or above, and over half did so at level 5 or above.
-This measure alone equals the very best basics measure the school has ever achieved.
+Overall, 82% of students achieved the Basics Measure of English and Mathematics at level 4 or above, and 57% did so at level 5 or above.
+This measure alone exceeds the very best ‘basics measure’ the school has ever achieved.

-Furthermore, 74% of the cohort secured at least five GCSE passes at 9 – 4 including English and Maths, which represents the second best measure the school has ever achieved, even with the introduction of the new, more challenging examinations.
+Furthermore, 81% of the cohort secured at least five GCSE passes at 9 – 4 including English and Maths, which again represents the best measure the school has achieved since the new GCSEs were introduced.

-Outgoing Headteacher Rick Holroyd was keen to praise the efforts of students and staff alike.
+Headteacher Simon Bamford was keen to praise the efforts of students and staff alike.

-‘These excellent GCSE results are a just reflection of the hard work put in by students and staff over many months at Langtree School.
+‘We are delighted with these excellent GCSE results.
+They are a reflection of the hard work put in by students over many months at Langtree School.
+They truly deserve these fantastic grades.
 Yet again, the staff have gone above and beyond to help the students prepare for these very challenging examinations, and our students have responded by working very hard indeed.

 Many thanks are due as well to our very loyal parents, who have supported their children and the school throughout the whole process.